Neural Network From Scratch#

 Intuition of Gradients: An Example (skipped)#

-• The gradient of a specific \((x_0,x_1)\) is a vector with the direction pointing at the global minimum of the loss function.
+The gradient of a specific \((x_0,x_1)\) is a vector, which points at the global minimum of the loss function.

 Types of Gradient Descent#